If you have any questions, be sure to check out our FAQ, submission guidelines, and the Steam Workshop Discussion boards.

 Next, you’ll want to select “Save on Cloud” in the bottom-left corner.
 Please note that anything over 200 MB - as well as encrypted games - will not upload to Steam Cloud.
 You can delete projects by selecting them on the list and hitting “Delete from Cloud.”

+Saving the project on Steam Cloud will take some time - anywhere from a few seconds to half a minute, depending on the file size.
 Once the upload is complete, your project is now on the Cloud and you can upload to Workshop!
 You will see some new options in the interface.